DC293/DC293.github.io/_machine_learning/K-means_clustering.md

 centroids = np.array(list(zip(centroids_x, centroids_y)))
 ```
-Plotting this on the graph, we can see it selects three random positions within the dataset.
+Plotting this on the graph shows three random positions within the dataset.

 <p align="center">
   <img src="/assets/images/K-means_goals_vs_assists_with_centroids.png" alt="K-means_goals_vs_assists_with_centroids" width="500">
 </p>

 ## Step 3 - Assign datapoints to centroids
 Now we need to calculate which centroid each data point is closest to.
-To do this, we define an Euclidean distance function and then use it to calculate the distance between the centroids and data points.
-We then assign a label to each datapoint corresponding to the nearerst centroid.
+To do this, we define a Euclidean distance function and then use it to calculate the distance between the centroids and data points.
+We then assign a label to each datapoint corresponding to the nearest centroid.

 ```python
 def distance(a, b):